Bulimulus sporadicus (d’Orbigny, 1835)

 On 7/6/2014 the CSX Transportation railroad crossing at Halsema Road, just south of West Beaver Street, was surveyed and a very large thriving Bulimulus population was found.
 This site was previously surveyed during September of 2012 and no Bulimulus were found at that time.
 This new find, about 11 miles west of the Duval Container Company where the species was initially discovered during 2009, is the furthest west that the species has been found along the railroad line that runs from downtown Jacksonville to Baldwin in far western Duval County.
 Interestingly, about half of the snails found at Halsema Road were albinistic. image of specimens

-Map showing Bulimulus sporadicus sites near CSX rail line along/near West Beaver Street
+Map showing Duval/Nassau County Bulimulus sporadicus sites near CSX rail lines West of Interstate 95 (8/13/2014)

 Duval County, Florida